docker/docs/docker-hub/roles-and-permissions.md

 ## Permissions

-The following lists the content and registry permissions for each role:
+The following sections outline the permissions for each role.

+### Content and registry permissions

 | Permission | Member | Editor | Organization owner | Company owner |
 |:----------------------- |:------ |:-------|:------------------ |:----------- |